dnyandip55/React/README.md

 4.Quetion 4:Create a reusable React component that takes a list of items as props and renders them as a list.
 Ensure that each item has a unique key.

+routerapp
+Question: Implement a navigation menu using React Router.
+Create routes for Home, About, and Contact pages.